sky-uk/kafka-configurator/README.md

 Command line tool to create and update Kafka topics based on the provided configuration.

-This software can be used as one of two ways:
+This software can be used in one of two ways:

  - As a standalone tool for automatically creating topics and updating their parameters.
 It reads a YAML description of the desired setup, compares it with the current state and alters the topics that are different.